questoph/spellux/README.md

 ```
 *Default setting: True*

-Option to correct the so called 'n-rule', a characteristic of Luxembourgish orthograpy based on phonetic context.
+Option to correct the so called 'n-rule', a characteristic of Luxembourgish orthography based on phonetic context.
 Words ending in *-n* or *-nn* only keep their ending before vowel and certain consonants (n, t, d, z, h) in the onset of the following word.
 See [en.wikipedia.org/wiki/Eifeler_Regel#Luxembourgish](https://en.wikipedia.org/wiki/Eifeler_Regel#Luxembourgish) for details.
 For a full documentation of the rule (and its exceptions), see [https://portal.education.lu/zls/ORTHOGRAFIE](https://portal.education.lu/zls/ORTHOGRAFIE), point '6.
 D'n-Reegel'.
 **Note:** Right now, the package covers the basic rule and most exceptions, including remaining n-endings before punctuation.
 It does not correct exceptions for personal and geographic names.

 ```Python